John Cartwright (rugby league): Coaching career

 In the weeks following the Grand Final win, Cartwright quit the North Queensland club and returned to Sydney as an assistant coach of the Manly-Warringah Sea Eagles.

 Following the 2020 NRL season, Cartwright was announced as an assistant coach for the Brisbane Broncos, working under their new head coach Kevin Walters.
+On 22 May 2024, Cartwright was named as the new head coach of English side Hull F.C. ahead of the 2025 Super League season.

+Cartwright guided Hull F.C. to a 7th placed finish in the 2025 Super League season which saw the club narrowly miss out on the playoffs.

 Personal life

-Cartwright is the uncle of former Gold Coast Titans and Penrith Panthers Bryce Cartwright.
-Cartwright's son is Jed Cartwright who plays for South Sydney.
+Cartwright is the uncle of former Parramatta Eels player Bryce Cartwright.
+Cartwright's son is Jed Cartwright who plays for Super League club Hull F.C.

-In 2020, Cartwright was a special guest on the Andy Raymond #UNFILTERED podcast!.